ikitommi/ring-clavatar-spike/README.md

-# gravatar
+# Ring-clavatar-spike

-Showing gravatars from ring-app
+Spiking how to show gravatars from a ring-app.

 ## Running